sparkfabrik/company-playbook/content/recipes/configure-local-environment.md

 1. 4GB ram
 1. 1 CPU

-At the end of the installation use the @docker-machine ls@ command, and you should see something like this:
+At the end of the installation use the `docker-machine ls` command, and you should see something like this:

 ```
 % docker-machine ls